lukehsiao/openring-rs/README.md

 ## Using Tera Templates

 The templates supported by `openring-rs` are written using [Tera](https://tera.netlify.app/).
 Please refer to the Tera documentation for details.

 ## Why a Rust Port?

 Just for fun.
-You probably want to use Drew's stuff, it's likely better.
-But, this works for me.